Utena - Nanami’s arc

 In progress.
-Nanami is complicated, and I haven’t figured her out.
-But I want to get started, especially on the hard parts like Nanami’s Egg.
+Nanami is complicated, and I haven’t figured her out all the way.
+But I’ve made progress.

 See design - costumes - Touga.